MawadAhmed/alx-system_engineering-devops/0x00-shell_basics/README.md

 ln -s /bin/ls --ls-- : Create a symbolic link command.

 cp -nu *.html .. : copy command with condition [n : for not existing file/ u : update].

+mv [[:upper:]]*  /tmp/u : move all files that begin wilt uppercase to the  /tmp/u.

+rm *~ : remove all files that end with ~ from the current directory.

+mkdir welcome/ welcome/to/ welcome/to/school : make three directories.